parasitic-jaeger-1790

 Appearance: The Parasitic Jaeger is a medium to large seabird with a robust build, long wings, and a deeply forked tail.
 Breeding adults display a dark brown plumage with a paler head and underparts.
 They also have conspicuous white wing patches that are prominent in flight.
 Non-breeding individuals and juveniles have a more mottled brown and gray plumage.

-Habitat: Parasitic Jaegers breed in the Arctic and subarctic regions of North America, Europe, and Asia, typically on open tundra, rocky cliffs, and islands near the coast.
+Habitat: Parasitic Jaegers breed in the Arctic and subarctic regions of North America, Europe, and Asia, on open tundra, rocky cliffs, and islands near the coast.
 During the non-breeding season, they undertake long migrations and can be found at sea, often far from land in pelagic waters.

 Behavior: They are skilled aerial predators and scavengers.
 They are known for their aggressive behavior, often engaging in kleptoparasitism by chasing and harassing other seabirds to steal their food.
 They have a swift and agile flight, capable of diving and maneuvering to catch fish and other prey items near the water's surface.

 Breeding: Parasitic Jaegers form monogamous pairs during the breeding season.
 They build simple nests on the ground or on rocky outcrops.
-Females typically lay one to two eggs, which are incubated by both parents.
+Females lay one to two eggs, which are incubated by both parents.
 The chicks are precocial, hatching covered in down and able to feed themselves shortly after.

 Conservation Status: Similar to the Long-tailed Jaeger, the Parasitic Jaeger is not known to breed in Colombia or other tropical regions.
 Its breeding range is concentrated in the Arctic and subarctic regions, and it migrates long distances to winter at sea in the southern oceans.